-A first element to add are the fields of expertise.
+A first maturity tool on our list are the fields of expertise.
 Experts tend to rate the maturity according to their field of expertise, with different results.
 Made explicit, the differences can be discussed.

 Here are possible interpretation of the maturity levels per field of expertise:

-- Market: How sure are the market experts, that the thing will earn enough money so the investment pays off?
+- Market (M): How sure are the market experts, that the thing will earn enough money so the investment pays off?
 Stars: cool idea; clouds: there is a claim, a first business case, a promising spot on the market; trees: product positioning defined; road: gathering in-market feedback.

-- Experience: How sure are the experience experts, that the customers have a great time when using the products?
+- Experience (X): How sure are the experience experts, that the customers have a great time when using the products?
 Stars: why not; clouds: there are a few solutions we can choose from; trees: we can show that customers love to use it; roads: collecting market feedback.

-- Domain: How sure are the domain experts, that the thing will actually create a benefit for customers?
+- Domain (D): How sure are the domain experts, that the thing will actually create a benefit for customers?
 Stars: just a wild guess; clouds: some estimates based on laboratory prototypes or simulations; trees: some estimates based on a prototype; road: some estimates and even measurements from usage.

-- Technology: How sure are the technology experts, that they can do it with reasonable costs?
+- Technology (T): How sure are the technology experts, that they can do it with reasonable costs?
 Stars: no idea; clouds: quite confident that it can be built; trees: how to do it roughly agreed; road: built.

-- Business / Strategy: How sure are the business experts, that this is the right thing to invest in?
+- Business / Strategy (B): How sure are the business experts, that this is the right thing to invest in?
 Stars: come back later, clouds: great thing, go ahead and invest more; trees: that fits into the overall picture; road: done deal.

-- Corporate Abilities: How sure are the stakeholders, that the thing can be developed, produced, distributed, sold, supported and more.
+- Corporate Abilities (A): How sure are the stakeholders, that the thing can be developed, produced, distributed, sold, supported and more.
 Stars: no idea, we’ll see later; clouds: could work; trees: We have a plan and the resources to do it; roads: we’re operational.